 - Call forwarding and blocking

 - A basic automated attendant that prompts callers to provide their name before the call is answered

 What Google Voice lacks in features it makes up for in a streamlined interface that’s simple to use right from the start.
-Plus, the same powerful AI that brought us tools like Google Translate also provides transcription services for voicemail and blocks spam calls.
+It can also integrate with your Google Workspace apps, including Google Calendar and Meet.
+Plus, the same powerful AI that brought us tools such as Google Translate also provides transcription services for voicemail and blocks spam calls.